 | Peroxide-Free Powder | Low | Enamel-friendly focus | Gradual | Yes |

-No whitening method is perfect for everyone.
-The safest choice depends on how sensitive your teeth are, how quickly you want results, and whether you prefer professional oversight or a gentle daily routine.
+No whitening method suits everyone.
+The safest choice depends on how sensitive your teeth are, how quickly you want results, and whether you prefer professional guidance or gentle daily care.

 Concluding Lines

-If your main goal is to whiten without turning daily brushing into a painful routine, Purely White can be a safe option when the formula is gentle and used in a steady, sensible way.
-For many people asking is Purely White safe for your teeth, the real answer depends on comfort, gum health, and how their teeth respond over time.
+If your main goal is to whiten without turning daily brushing into a painful routine, Purely White can be a safe option when the formula is gentle and used in a sensible way.
+For many people asking “Is Purely White safe for your teeth?” the real answer depends on comfort, gum health, and how your own teeth respond over time.

-Keeping expectations realistic, following instructions, and avoiding the use of multiple whitening products together gives you the best chance at visible results without discomfort.
-Whitening should feel manageable and calm, and if anything starts to feel off, stopping early is always the smarter and safer choice.
+Keeping expectations realistic, following instructions carefully, and avoiding multiple whitening products together gives you the best chance of visible results without discomfort.
+Whitening should be manageable and comfortable — and if anything feels off, stopping early is always the smarter, safer choice.